 Whenever I start a DIY project, I make a general timeline for the project.
 And the truth is, I always underestimate how long I think a project will take.
 In my mind, it all seems so easy and so doable.
 But once we get going, it inevitably takes twice as long.
-That’s definitely the case for the start of this project as we ran into a few issues right from the start…
+That’s definitely the case at the start of this project as we ran into a few issues right from the start…

 Fireplace Makeover – Demo Day